microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ## Step 3: Setting up Storage Account and Azure Data Lake Storage
 The Azure Data Lake Storage (ADLS) is used to receive and store the images (COVID Test attestation forms and Vaccination Cards).
 The Logic Apps will send images stored in ADLS to the Computer Vision (Forms Recognizer) model to extract fields.

-1. Go to the [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the Synapse deployment
+1. Go to the [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the Azure Synapse deployment

 2. In the menu pane on the left, under `Data storage`, select `Containers`.